birdx0810/NLP/NLP_CheatSheet.md

 - Top-k sampling: Randomly sample from $P_t$ with restriction of the top-$k$ most probable words
   - $k = 1$ is greedy search
   - Large $k$ is more diverse/risky, smaller $k$ is more generic/safe
+- Neucleus sampling: For a given threshold $p$, at each timestep, we sample from the most probable words whose cumulative probability comprises the top-$p$ of the entire vocabulary

 ## Evaluation Metrics
 Goal: Assign higher probability to "real"/"frequent" sentences